KevinBulme/chrome-random-newtab/README.md

 By doing this, Chrome will set an address in the address bar.
 Extensions don't have permissions to highlight/remove/modify that address.
 Sorry.
 Use <kbd>CTRL</kbd>+<kbd>L</kbd> and start typing.

-## How do I modify the URLs?
+## How do I modify the options?

-There's no interface to modify the URLs.
-Open `go.js` in a text editor and change the URLs manually.
-Make sure URLs are always wrapped in double quotes (`""`) and all but the last URL is followed by a comma.
+There is an interface for modifying the URLs, and to randomize the order .
+You can also modify the defaults URLs from the js code, in that case make sure URLs are always wrapped in double quotes (`""`) and all but the last URL is followed by a comma.

-# NOTE

-Yes, I'm the [New Tab Redirect](https://github.com/jimschubert/NewTab-Redirect) developer.
-No, I will not accept donations for this extension.
-Nor will I entertain offers to sell this extension or integrate your code into this extension.
-I am explicitly *not* publishing this to the Web Store because I don't want to be hassled by 'buyers' or 'marketers'.
-My only goal is to give people a way to make their lives easier.

 # License